 Since 1979, Canadian artist John Massey has exhibited nationally and internationally.
 He has worked variously in installation, video, photography and sculpture.
-Over the years he has developed a collage language that embodies an emotional content while asking rigorous structural and rhetorical questions of his chosen media.
+Over the years he has developed a visual language that embodies conceptual content, questioning both personal and public paradigms.

 Selected exhibitions: La Biennale de Montréal, Musée d'Art Contemporain de Montréal, Montréal, 2014; Looking Out and Looking In: A Selection Of Contemporary Photography, Albright-Knox Art Gallery, Buffalo, 2013; Envisioning Buildings: Reflecting Architecture in Contemporary Art Photography, MAK Exhibition Hall, Vienna, 2012; “Marburg!
 The Early Bird!”
 Marburger Kunstverein, Germany, 2010; “Cinema Paradiso,” Australian Centre for Contemporary Art, Melbourne, 2007; “Beyond Cinema: The Art of Projection,” Hamburger Bahnhof, Berlin, 2006; “John Massey: The House That Jack Built,” Canadian Museum of Contemporary Photography, Ottawa, 2004.
 “Adorno,” Franfurter Kunstverein, Frankfurt, 2003; “Passages de l’image,” Centre Georges Pompidou, Paris, 1990.